-The groups that are not covered by nationally representative data are coastal/island communities, those displaced by conflict/disasters, pandemic-impacted groups, those living with HIV, LGBTIQ+ and Gender Diverse communities, women living under Shariah law, indigenous communities and sex workers.
+The groups that are not covered by nationally representative data are coastal/islands communities, those displaced by conflict/disasters, pandemic-impacted groups, those living with HIV, sexual and gender diverse groups, women living under Shariah law, adatcommunities and sex workers.
 For these, we use qualitative analysis (FGD/desk-review of literature).